osks/ctenv/README.md

 ```

 This setup ensures the build environment matches the user's environment while sharing caches between different repository clones.

+## Reference

+- Path handling in general

+  - Config file: Relative paths are relative to the file.

+  - Command line: Relative paths are relative to the current working directory.

+- Project directory (`-p` / `--project-dir`)

+  Root of your project, generally your git repo.
+Define by placing a
+  `.ctenv.toml` there, ctenv will look for it automatically.

+  Supports volume syntax (`/host/path:/container/path`) to specify
+  where in the container it should be mounted.
+Default is to mount at
+  the same path as the host directory.
+See also _Workspace_.

+- Workspace (`-w` / `--workspace`)

+  Main directory to mount and use.
+Must be a subdirectory to the
+  _project directory_.
+Default is the _project directory_.

+  Specify a subdirectory to limit which part of a project that gets
+  mounted.
+(If multiple directories are needed, use `--volume` for the
+  additional directories.)

+  Will be mounted under the _project directory container
+  path_.
+Example: If CWD is `/project` and ctenv is run with `-p
+  .:/repo -w ./foo`, then `/project/foo` will be mounted at
+  `/repo/foo`.

+- Volume (`-v` / `--volume`)

+  Path to mount

+  Supports volume syntax (`/host/path:/container/path`) to specify
+  where in the container it should be mounted.
+Default is to mount at
+  the same path as the host directory.
+See also _Workspace_.

+  Subpaths to _project directory_ will be mounted relative to the
+  _project directory container path_.
+This is mainly useful when a
+  specific _Workspace_ has been specified, as it allows one to easily
+  mount a subset of the paths of the project and have them all be be
+  mounted at the same paths under the _project directory container
+  path_ as if the entire _project directory_ was mounted.
+Example: If
+  CWD is `/project` and ctenv is run with `-p .:/repo -w ./foo`, then
+  specfiying ` -v ./bar` will mount `/project/bar` at `/repo/bar` (and
+  `/project/foo` at `/repo/foo` for the _workspace_).

 ## History